smoothiethequagsire/Selenium-Testing-On-Salesforce-Excercise/README.md

 IMPORTANT!

 In order for code to work properly, first modify the LoginData.xlsx file on src/main/java/resources by replacing cells with your Salesforce username (Cell A1) and password (Cell B1).

+NOTICE: Salesforce page should be displayed in Spanish.